raul23/chess-ai/README.rst

 ------------
 - The AI controls the black pieces and the user, the white ones.
 - **Highlighted moves:** when clicking on one of your game pieces, squares get highlighted on the chessboard to let you know which possible moves you can make with the given piece.
-Click on one of the highlighted square to move the piece.
+Click on one of the highlighted squares to move the piece.

   .. raw:: html